lyokha/nginx-haskell-module/README.md

 - *haskell rts_options ``<list>``* &mdash; Passes options from the *``<list>``* to the haskell *RTS* when a worker starts.

+- *haskell program_options ``<list>``* &mdash; Passes options from the *``<list>``* as program options.
+This is just another way to pass simple static data to the user haskell library.
+Inside the library data can be accessed with *cmdargs* or other tools that work with program options.

-All the three directives above are allowed only in the *http* clause of the nginx configuration.
+All the four directives above are allowed only in the *http* clause of the nginx configuration.

 Reloading of haskell code and static content
 --------------------------------------------